Codependency is a subject I am interested in. And I love self-help books.

 It’s embarrassing… but I’m, like, drawn to them.
 It may be the natural counselor in me.
-I’ve read: French Women Don’t Sleep Alone: Pleasurable Secrets to Finding Love; Succulent, Wild Women: Dancing with Your Wonder-Full Self; Radical Self-Love: A Guide to Loving Yourself and Living Your Dreams; and my most recent late night Amazon purchase, Codependent No More: How to Stop Controlling Others and Start Caring for Yourself.
+I’ve read: French Women Don’t Sleep Alone: Pleasurable Secrets to Finding Love; Succulent, Wild Women: Dancing with Your Wonder-Full Self; Radical Self-Love: A Guide to Loving Yourself and Living Your Dreams.
+And my most recent late night Amazon purchase – Codependent No More: How to Stop Controlling Others and Start Caring for Yourself.

 Second, I am an adult child of an alcoholic (ACOA).
-I see signs of codependency in my interactions with others all the time.
+And I see signs of codependency in my interactions with others all the time.
 I recently started a new relationship with a pretty neat someone, and I don’t want my issues with codependency to poison the waters.

 So I decided to fix it.

 (And according to my book, one trait of the ACOA is an overdeveloped sense of responsibility.)